openpnp/openpnp/Advanced-Camera-Calibration-(in-work).md

 **Units Per Pixel** displays the computed units per pixel at default Z for this camera.
 Note that images are scaled such that the units per pixel is the same in both the X and Y directions.

 **Camera Mounting Error** shows the estimated mounting errors of the camera as measured by the right hand rule about each machine axis.
 See [here](https://github.com/openpnp/openpnp/wiki/Advance-Camera-Calibration---Camera-Mounting-Errors#camera-mounting-errors) for how mounting errors effect the images as seen in the camera view pane.

+**Estimated Locating Accuracy** shows an estimate of the accuracy of locations captured by this camera.
+This includes not only inaccuracies due to uncompensated camera errors but also inaccuracies due to machine mechanics such as stepper motor non-linearities, mechanical backlash, etcetera.